ploomber/ploomber/doc/cookbook/debugging.rst

 Breakpoints
 -----------

-**Note:** This only work with Python functions, go to the :ref:`next section <debugging-in-jupyter>` to learn how to debug scripts/notebooks.
+.. note:: This only work with Python functions, go to the :ref:`next section <debugging-in-jupyter>` to learn how to debug scripts/notebooks.

 If you want to stop execution at an arbitrary line: